-- Problem of flooding (and protocols using flooding): The destination is two hops away, but we flood the whole network - Idea: Flood with growing radius; use time-to-live (TTL) tag that is decreased at every node, for the first flood initialize TTL with 1, then 2, then 4 (really?), - How do we stop once the destination is found?

-- Alternative idea: Flood very slowly (nodes wait some time before they forward the message) - when the destination is found, it initiates a fast flood that stops the slow flood - + Tradeoff time vs. number of messages
+- Problem of flooding (and protocols using flooding): The destination is two hops away, but we flood the whole network - Idea: Flood with growing radius; use time-to-live (TTL) tag that is decreased at every node, for the first flood initialize TTL with 1, then 2, then 4 (really?), - How do we stop once the destination is found? - Alternative idea: Flood very slowly (nodes wait some time before they forward the message) - when the destination is found a quick flood is initiated that stops the previous flood - + Tradeoff time vs. number of messages